Vintage photos that show the beauty of America's national parks

 Driving through a tree

 A group travels by horse-drawn carriage through a giant sequoia tree.
-Sequoias are some of the largest trees in the world and can live over 3,000 years.
+Sequoias are some of the largest trees in the world and can live for over 3,000 years.

 John Muir became one of Glacier Bay National Park's earliest advocates during his travels there to study glaciology.
 He noted early on that Yosemite may have been created by these same massive ice sheets.